Our current President is long-time Rotarian Kevin O’Brien. Our President-Elect is Nancy Wolfberg who will serve from July 1, 2026 to June 30, 2027.

 Service Above Self - The Rotarian's Commitment

 Service Above Self is what motivates every member of the Rotary Club of Half Moon Bay and every Rotarian around the world.
-Enjoy the short video clip by clicking the box:

 New Member Orientation